 - rib cage

-Many of the short-term symptoms of a flare-up can continue for a while after the flare-up.
-A person can also experience symptoms related to chronic inflammation from uncontrolled AS.
+Many of the short-term symptoms of a flare-up can continue for a while.
+A person can also experience symptoms related to chronic inflammation from unmanaged AS.

 Long-term symptoms of a flare-up can include: